 The mine reached commercial production in November 2017 and Houndé is now Endeavour’s flagship asset, ranking amongst West Africa's top tier cash generating mines.
 The average annual production during the first four years of operations is expected to be 235,000 ounces of gold at an all-in-sustaining-cost of US$610 per ounce.
 Houndé is an open-pit mine with a 3.0 Mt per year gravity circuit and carbon-in-leach plant.
 Gold recoveries are expected to average 93%.

-The mineralization at Houndé is within the highly prospective Birimian Greenstone belt and is mainly quartz stockwork-style and is moderately pyritic.
+The mineralization at Houndé is within the highly productive and prospective Birimian Greenstone belt and occurs mainly as quartz stockwork-style.
 The Vindaloo trend, where the bulk of the Mineral Reserves have been identified, has been drill tested for a distance of approximately 7.7 km along strike and up to 350 metres in depth.
 The mineralization remains open both along strike and to depth and Endeavour has set an exploration budget of $40 million to be spent over the next four years.